-In 1997 Imbizo Shisanyama more popularly known by loyal patrons as Busy Corner was established with only a single pot, gas griller, display fridge, gas paraffin stove and two employees.
-It was then that the concept of commercialised Shisanyama was born on a dusty street corner of Ivory Park, Gauteng and has today become one of the fastest growth sector in the food, beverage and hospitality industry in South Africa.
+In 1997 Imbizo Shisanyama popularly known by it's many loyal local and international patrons as BUSY CORNER was established with only a single pot, gas griller, display fridge, gas paraffin stove and two employees.
+It was then that the concept of commercialised Shisanyama was born on a dusty street corner of Ivory Park, Gauteng and has today become one of the fastest growing sectors in the food, beverage and hospitality industry in South Africa.

 Imbizo Shisanyama Busy Corner prides its self in the history of Africa since its establishment in 1997 with an inspiration from the South African identity and traditions.
 Historically in South African families it has always been a culture to braai meat around an open fire when performing traditional ceremonies and celebrations in uniting of families and friends.
 This culture has been practiced across racial lines and class.
 We can safely say that a braai (Ukosa in isiZulu) is a single most common practice that carries our history.
 We also know historically that not all people could enjoy a braai in a dignified way hence the mission of Imbizo Shisanyama Busy Corner is to promote the African culture and ensure that our patrons braai quality meat receiving excellent service in an environment that undoubtedly exudes style, class and dignity.

-The original pot that used to make 2 litres of traditional iPapa a day in 1997 and now in 2015 the new pot that makes 200 litres a normal busy day.
+Hanging in the restaurant as a reminder of humble beginnings is the original pot used to make 2 litres of traditional iPapa a day in 1997; now in 2017 the new pot that is used makes an average of 200 litres on any normal busy day.

 Having founded the industry in 1997, Rita Zwane founder of Imbizo Shisanyama Busy Corner is after two decades, widely recognised and acknowledged as the original and true face of Shisanyama in South Africa today.